-The goal of the District shall be to place students at levels and in settings that will enhance the probability of student success.
+The goal of the Charter School shall be to place students at levels and in settings that will enhance the probability of student success.
 Developmental testing together with other relevant criteria, including but not limited to health, maturity, emotional stability, and developmental disabilities, may be considered in the placement of all students.
-Final disposition of all placement decisions rests with the principal, subject to review by the Superintendent and the Board.
+Final disposition of all placement decisions rests with the Executive Director or his or her designee, subject to review by the Board.